Categories

 You’ll notice that the examples we’ve given are notorious clichés.
 “Ulterior motive” hasn’t reached cliché status, at least not yet.

 This doesn’t precisely answer your question, because those adjectives don’t appear exclusively in those phrases.
-And we don’t know if there’s a word for such pairings.
+And we don’t know if there’s an official word in linguistics for such pairings.

 When Pat first became a newspaper editor (we won’t say how many decades ago), she noticed that the phrase “oil-rich Kuwait” was inevitable.